pie/terms/sla.md

 In cases 2 and 3 above, we will follow up with you on or around 5WD and you will receive notification when the ticket is resolved

+##Out-of-hours Support##

+It is possible to arrange for support outside the service level window defined in the SLA.

+While we will endeavour to accommodate any request, such support cannot be guaranteed and must be pre-arranged and agreed via email by a representative of Pie Web Limited.

+Out of hours support will be charged at 2 x rate for Additional Ad-hoc Hours as defined in your contract, under the same payment terms and detailed separately on any invoice.
+Out of hours support will not form part of the included Ad-hoc Support Hours.